Bengalis in Pakistan: 1947-1971

-Post-1971
+Post-1971, illegal migration and crime

 Thousands of East Pakistan Bengalis were living in West Pakistan before the 1971 war and Bangladeshi immigrants arrived in Pakistan right after their war against the same country.
 These Bengalis were Pakistan supporters, however, due to the political climate of the war they were not socially accepted or granted citizenship of Pakistan.
-By 1995, continuous migration of Bangladeshis crossed the 1,500,000 mark.
+By 1995, continuous migration of Bangladeshis, mostly illegal, crossed the 1,500,000 mark.
 During the administration of Prime Minister Benazir Bhutto, members of the political party became concerned with the large Bangladeshi migrant population, afraid they could become the second largest group in Karachi after the Muhajir people and disturb sensitive demographics.
 Crime was also becoming a rising concern.
 Accordingly, Bhutto ordered a crackdown and deportation of Bangladeshi immigrants.
 Benazir Bhutto's action strained and created tensions in Bangladesh–Pakistan relations, with Khaleda Zia, who was in power in Dhaka during the time, refusing to accept the deportees and reportedly sending two planeloads back towards Pakistan and Muslim political parties in Pakistan criticising Bhutto and dubbing the crackdown as anti-Islamic.
 She was ultimately forced to abandon the order.

 In 2021, it was reported that over two million Bengalis illegally resided in Pakistan.
 The Bangladeshi government has refused to accept refugees because it is government policy to not accept citizens who left the country illegally.

 In 2024, the Pakistan Rangers caught at least one Bangladeshi crossing into the country illegally from the eastern border.